History of Warsaw: 1529–1699

 In the following years, the town expanded into the suburbs.
 Several private independent districts were established, the property of aristocrats and the gentry, which were ruled by their own laws.
 Such districts were called jurydyka.
 They were settled by craftsmen and tradesmen.
 One of these “jurydykas” was Praga, which granted a city charter in 1648.
 The peak of their development came in the wake of Warsaw's revival after the Swedish invasion, which had seriously ravaged the city.
 Three times between 1655 and 1658 the city was under siege and three times it was taken and pillaged by the Swedish, Brandenburgian and Transylvanian forces.
 They stole many valuable books, pictures, sculptures and other works of art - mainly, the Swedish troops.
 The mid-17th-century architecture of the Old and New Towns survived until Nazi invasion.
 The style was late Renaissance with Gothic ground floors preserved from the fire of 1607.
 In the 17th and early part of the 18th century, during the rule of the great nobles oligarchy, magnificent Baroque residences rose all around Warsaw.
 In 1677, King John III Sobieski started to build his Baroque residence in Wilanów, a village c.
 10 km south of Old Town.

+In 1647, benefiting from Poland's tolerance, Valerianus Magnus publicly performed a vacuum experiment (Torricelli's experiment), which contradicted official European science.

+In the 17th century, Warsaw became a significant destination for the migration of Armenians, Scots, and Italians, including from other parts of Poland.
+It was one of the largest Italian and Scottish communities in Poland, and in 1691 Scottish immigrant Alexander Chalmers was even elected mayor of the Old Town.
+Since 1672, the Armenian community of Warsaw gained importance and grew, as many Armenians fled there from Podolia during the Polish–Ottoman War of 1672–1676.
+Warsaw has become the most important center of Armenians in Poland outside the area of their main settlement in southeastern Poland.
+Four Polish Armenians were mayors of the Old Town.
+In the 18th century, there was an Armenian Catholic chapel at the St. John's Collegiate Church.